 MSSQL ODBC configuration

-Last step before we will install vCenter Server Database is ODBC configuration.
+The last step before we will install vCenter Server Database is ODBC configuration.

 - Go to Control Panel and then to Administrative Tools and we select ODBC Data Sources (64-bit).